TSELab/Tselab.github.io/about.md

   pipeline)
 - The certification ecosystem (from code signing certificates to peer-to-peer authentication)
-- The eveloper identity and their community trust
+- The developer identity and their community trust
 - The societal interactions between developers on open source and its efect on code quality